Monday, February 8, 2016

 February 8, 2016

-I bought a subway, Metro Card, the timing couldn't have been more perfect.
-The train was there and the doors were wide open.
+I bought a Subway and Metro Card, and the timing couldn't have been more perfect.
+The train was there, and the doors were wide open.
 Inviting me to her to Times Square.
 The Gods were smiling down upon me.
 I was sure that we were doing the right thing.

-The train wasn't too busy and we found a sit in the middle of the car.
+The train was relatively quiet, and we sat in the middle of the car.
 My love to my left.
 The boys to my right.
-I tried to fit in like a New York resident so that I wouldn't be messed with by any person who thought they could mess with a tourist.
+I tried to fit in like a New York resident so that I wouldn't be messed with by anyone who thought they could mess with a tourist.
 I carefully toyed with my emotions.
-I moved my face around as if I were trying to itch a scratch I could not reach.
+I moved my face around as if trying to itch a scratch I could not reach.

 "You're not from around here, are you?"
 A man said while his wife snuggled on his right arm.

-My angry look quickly faded and a smile began to creep onto my face.
+My angry look quickly faded, and a smile crept onto my face.

-“No, your Miami Marlins baseball hat,” his wife's said.
-Her face was buried in the sleeve of her husbands down winter coat which muffled her voice.
-Her blue eye piercing through like a chill through the air.
+"No, your Miami Marlins baseball hat," his wife said.
+Her face was buried in her husband's down winter coat sleeve, which muffled her voice.
+Her blue eyes pierced through like a chill through the air.

-“Yea, I didn’t have a knit cap for my head and this was in my bag.”
-I said to her.
-I felt rejected and removed the hat and shoved it back in my bag.
+"Yeah, I didn't have a knit cap for my head, and this was in my bag," I told her.
+I felt rejected, removed the hat, and shoved it back into my bag.

-The married couple and I talked very frank about New Year’s in New York.
+The married couple and I talked very frankly about New Year's in New York.

-“You’re serious,” the husband said.
-“You’re taking your kids to Time Square for New Years Eve night?”
+"You're serious," the husband said.
+"You're taking your kids to Times Square for New Year's Eve night?"

 "It was an idea for something to do while here tonight.
 We wandered around lower Manhattan.
 It was a ghost town done there."

-“I appreciate the offer but I have to do this.
-I’m so close to Time Square.
-This is my Bucket List moment and something my kids will never remember which I will remind them they were there with the 100 or so pictures I will take.
+"I appreciate the offer, but I have to do this.
+I'm so close to Time Square.
+This is my Bucket List moment and something my kids will never remember; I will remind them they were there with the 100 or so pictures I will take.
 This is my journey.
-I must leave you guys here.”
+I must leave you guys here."

 The woman sat at attention.
-"Go and be well my friend.
-Find you destiny and never look back,” She said extending her hand out for an embrace.
+"Go and be well, my friend.
+Find your destiny and never look back," She said, extending her hand for an embrace.

-“50th, 59 and 60 stops are all canceled due to New Year’s Eve celebration.
-Use other exits people.
-Maybe this one or the others just not those 3.
+"50th, 59, and 60 stops are all canceled due to New Year's Eve celebration.
+Use other exits, people.
+This one or the others, just not those 3.
 I'm serious.
-And if your're crazy enough to get off at 42nd street, may God be with you.”
+And if you're crazy enough to get off at 42nd street, may God be with you."

 We got off the train on 42nd.

-“Be well my friend,” the man said.
-“I hope you find what it is you need to full fill your soul.”
+"Be well, my friend," the man said.
+"I hope you find what you need to fulfill your soul."

 "I will."

-I waded through the people, with my family in tow, as we made our pilgrimage topside.
-I walked up to the mid level of the platform and noticed two NYPD cops standing at the first landing.
-Carefully I approached them.
-MY hands down, my head bowed.
+With my family in tow, I waded through the people as we made our pilgrimage topside.
+I walked up to the mid-level of the platform and noticed two NYPD cops standing at the first landing.
+Carefully, I approached them.
+My hands down, my head bowed.

-“I’m a policeman and I would like to know where was could see the ball drop out of harms way.”
+"I'm a policeman and would like to know where I could see the ball drop out of harm's way."

 I showed them my badge and waited for an answer.

-“Look, buddy, we don’t know where you can go, we're in the subway and will be stuck here all night.
-Go up to the top and flash your badge to one of those guys up there, you might get lucky.”
+"Look, buddy, we don't know where you can go.
+We're in the subway and will be stuck here all night.
+Go up and flash your badge to one of those guys.
+You could get lucky."

-They bid me well, and we walked up the 26 steps towards the streets of New York.
-The energy was incredible, the people, power from the screens, just amazing.
+The officers bid me farewell, and we walked up the 26 steps toward the streets of New York.
+The energy, the people, and the power from the screens were just amazing.
 And we were way in front of the crowd.
 1 million people stood in front of my family and hundreds of cops and barricades.

-We were in front of the guardrails that were holding back the million people.
+We were in front of the guardrails, holding back a million people.
 There were tons of security.
-Helicopters and planes we buzzing overhead.
-Music was playing like it was a rock concert.
-Roars from the people made me feel as if there was a gladiator match happening.
+Helicopters and planes were buzzing overhead.
+The music was playing like it was a rock concert.
+Roars from the people made me feel like a gladiator match was happening.
 It was pure adrenaline.
 And yet, I couldn't see shit.

-“You’re in the front of the line, pal.
-You would have to walk all the way back and that ain’t gonna happen.
-See that building,” he said while pointing up, “that’s where the ball is going to drop.
-You can’t see that from here.
-But I got a perfect spot for you and your family, come with me," he said.
-"Hey sarge, I got 4, be right back."
+"You're in the front of the line, pal.
+You would have to walk back, and that ain't gonna happen.
+See that building," he said while pointing up, "that's where the ball is going to drop.
+You can't see that from here.
+But I got a perfect spot for you and your family.
+Come with me," he said.
+"Hey, Sarge, I got 4, so be right back."

-Him and another officer escorted us passed a bunch of people who were in large corral like boxes with maybe ten to fifteen thousand people stuffed in each of them.
-The walkway was a about 10 feet wide separating each corral.
+He and another officer escorted us past a bunch of people in large corral-like boxes with ten to fifteen thousand people stuffed in each of them.
+The walkway was about 10 feet wide, separating each corral.

-We stopped right behind the entertainment stages and in front of the million people.
-The officer said while pointing around, “here you go!
+We stopped behind the entertainment stages and in front of the million people.
+The officer said while pointing around, "Here you go!
 The NYPD FDNY family and friends section.
 If you look straight up, there's the ball.
-Watch these big gigantic Jumbo-trons right in front of us so you can see the concerts behind you.
-Enjoy!”
+Over there, you have your big jumbotrons, so you can watch the concerts behind you.
+Over there, you got the regular crowd.
+Do not leave your spot.
+You may not get back!
+Enjoy!"

-Here I was standing just outside the guardrails of the big show.
+Here I was, standing just outside the guardrails of the big show.
 We made it!
-We were there right by the New Years ball in the middle of Time Square!
+We were right by the New Year's ball in front of the line in Times Square!
 A-M-A-Z-I-N-G. But it didn't last long.
 The security detail yelled at us to get in the guardrail areas so they could lock the box.

 "We can stay along these railings, please," I implored.